- What is the goal of The People's Supper?

 Awesome.
 And yes, just not at one table.
 That simply means you’ll need multiple hosts, and a space large enough to hold everyone.
 Fill out the host application and let us know how many you have in mind, and we’ll send you information on how to form a Host Committee.

-We invite hosts in Track One: Be & Belong, to bring together folks you know for a conversation about what healing looks like during these challenging times.
+We invite hosts in Track I: Healing, to bring together folks you know for a conversation about what healing looks like during these challenging times.
 This track is especially catered to attend to the needs of those most dramatically impacted by the uptick in violence since the election--particularly people of color, immigrants, LGBT folks, and religious minorities.

-We encourage hosts of Track Two: Where Do We Go From Here? to reach out beyond your close circle of friends to dialogue with folks across lines of difference.
+We encourage hosts of Track II: Bridging, to reach out beyond your close circle of friends to dialogue with folks across lines of difference.
 You may consider reaching out to a larger community by co-hosting your event with a local church or nonprofit.
 Consider asking your guests to bring a friend, or invite people from your network that don’t already know each other.
 Where possible, we’ll connect you to others in your area looking to grab a seat.

 No worries.
 We can’t make any guarantees, but we’ll let you know if others reach out looking to host a table in your area.
 If we have seats available, we’ll connect you to a host straightaway.
 If not, we’ll add you to our waitlist, and let you know as soon as a seat opens up.
-Click here to reserve a seat.
+Click one to reserve a seat for Healing or Bridging.

 Get creative.
 The priority is to create an atmosphere conducive to meaningful conversation – a potluck in your dining room, a gathering at a neighborhood restaurant or a backyard barbecue are just some of the many possibilities.
-As a host, you’ll receive a #100Days100Dinners toolkit to get the creative juices flowing and we’ll connect you to a network of peers rocking this thing out.
+As a host, you’ll receive The People's Supper toolkit to get the creative juices flowing and we’ll connect you to a network of peers rocking this thing out.